 What services do you provide?

-We slaughter and butchery livestock for small farmers in the Puget Sound area of Washington state.
+We slaughter and butchery livestock for small farmers.
+Currently we reach farms in Oklahoma and the midwest for our custom processing.
 We teach classes on traditional methods of slaughter, butchery, curing, and charcuterie.
 We have an online subscription membership for folks wanting to learn these traditions but are unable to attend our classes.

 What’s unique about Farmstead Meatsmith?

 We are not offering farm tours at this time.
 The best way to learn about our business and farmstead is to attend a class.
-Please check out our pork, sheep, and hen & rabbit classes here for more details and dates.
+Please check out our classes here for more details and dates.

 Do you take interns?